kijetesantakalu912345/EBF5-AP-ScriptMods/README.md

 create a new `ebf5-AP.xdelta` patch with the imported asset/changed sprite (and ideally all scripts up to date)<br>
 for a vanila ebf5 v2.1.4 swf, and include it with your commit.
 Other contributors will need to apply<br>
 the patch to their own copy of a vanila ebf5 v2.1.4 swf to continue contributing.
-  * you also need to do this for new scripts.
-JPEXS's import scripts button only imports existing scripts.<br>
-  don't forget to add it to the `./import/scripts/` and `./import/all_scripts/` folders.
+- New scripts should be added to the `./import/scripts/` and `./import/all_scripts/` folders.
+- Using the [FFDEC with new script import](https://github.com/kijetesantakalu912345/jpexs-decompiler) fork, you can import new scripts directly into the SWF<br>
+without needing to make a new .xdelta or having to create every class in FFDEC before importing them.<br>
+Using it for this project is highly recommended.
-- for the ActionScript & MXML extension: `asconfig.json` has been gitignored.<br>
+- For the ActionScript & MXML extension: `asconfig.json` has been gitignored.<br>
 if you want to use it (for more than just syntax highlighting to be enabled),<br>
 rename `_asconfig.json` to `asconfig.json`.
 If you would prefer a lighter weight set up,<br>
 you can use "ActionScript & MXML without" renaming `_asconfig.json` and "AS2 Language Support".<br>
+Make sure not to accidentially delete `_asconfig.json` from the repo.
 - `/import/all_scripts/` and `/import/scripts/` should have all modified scripts up to date at all times.<br>

 ### Getting an up to date swf